 - a.
 Phones and Beepers: On exam days, please have cellular phones and/or beepers turned off and removed from your desk surface.
 Please remove all phone ear pieces and/or Blue-Tooth devices.
 You may not use your wireless phone as a calculator or as a time piece on exam days.
 I have a zero tolerance policy regarding cellular phones ringing on exam day... if your phone rings, I take up your exam and you receive the grade you have earned on the work completed to that point. - b.
 Calculators: You may NOT use your own calculator on exam days.
 You may not use your cell-phone as a calculator. - c.
 No books or notes may be used during exams.
-All material you bring to class with you must be placed on the floor. - d.
+All material you bring to class with you must be placed on the floor at the front of the class. - d.
 I will supply all "scratch" paper. - e.
 I reserve the right to seat and/or re-seat any student before or during an exam. - f.
 Please come to class ten (10) minutes early on exam days and be ready to begin immediately when class is scheduled to start. - g.
-On exam days, please bring a picture ID to class.
-When you turn in your exam, I will ask to see your picture ID.
-If you cannot provide a picture ID at the time of the exam, a zero (0) will be recorded for your exam grade. - h.
+On exam days, please bring a picture ID (UNT student ID or official state driver's license) to class.
+When you turn in your exam, I will ask to see your picture ID. - h.
 During exams, you may NOT leave the exam room.
 If you need to leave the room for any reason, you need to turn in your exam for a grade and you cannot return to the exam room.
 If you depart from the room without turning in your exam, a zero (0) will be recorded for your exam grade. - i.
 At the end of exams when I ask you to surrender your exams, I expect you to respond to my request.
 I will collect all outstanding exams and leave the room.
 If you do not relinquish your exam upon my request and prior to my departure from the room, a zero (0) will be recorded for your exam grade.